ufukty/ufukty/README.md

 ## Contact

-I am open to consider offers where the requirements match my projects fully or partially.
-Don't hesitate to send me an email from **your company account**.
-I will reply shortly after I check the company's public record.
+I am open to considering offers where the requirements match my projects fully or partially.
+Don't hesitate to send me an email using **your company account**.
+I will respond shortly after reviewing the company's public profile.

 ## Experienced Tools